Clothing & Textiles

 Looking for ideas for hands-on projects in Clothing and Textiles?
 Follow these links to fashion, clothing, and textiles ideas and activities from other states:

-• Style Engineers: Fashion through Science (http://styleengineers.org/) 4-Hers will have fun while learning all about fabrics and designs.
-Modules include: Marvelous Materials = Explores the exciting world of fabrics and how each affects designs; Smart Clothing = How to light up fabric using LED lights; Pattern Making = the nature patterns including simple projects totes and bags and draping.
+• Style Engineers: Fashion through Science 4-Hers will have fun while learning all about fabrics and designs.
+Modules include: Marvelous Materials, which explores the exciting world of fabrics and their impact on designs; Smart Clothing, which covers how to light up fabric using LED lights; and Pattern Making, which delves into the nature of patterns, offering simple projects such as totes, bags, and draping techniques.

-• So Sew Easy (https://so-sew-easy.com/) A sewing blog focusing on free sewing patterns and easy sewing tips and tutorials for new and improving sewers.
+• So Sew Easy is A sewing blog focusing on free sewing patterns, easy sewing tips, and tutorials for new and improving sewers.

-• It’s Sew Easy https://www.itsseweasytv.com/ the place for creative and contemporary sewing with instructions, videos, patterns and projects presented by leading sewing experts
+• It’s Sew Easy, the place for creative and contemporary sewing with instructions, videos, patterns, and projects presented by leading sewing experts.

 • Make and display a poster about caring for your clothes